Sid-Bhatia-0/SimpleCollisions.jl/README.md

 ### Collision Detection

-This package offers the `is_colliding` function to detect collisions between pairs of standard shapes with arbitrary relative positions and orientations.
-If the shapes are axes aligned (for example, collision detection between two axes-aligned bounding boxes), that is, they are just shifted versions of `Std` shapes, then do not pass the relative axes argument to the `is_colliding` function and you will dispatch to faster method.
-Exploitation of symmetry is the reason why decouples shape, position, and orientation.
+This package offers the `is_colliding` function to detect collisions between pairs of bodies with `Std` shapes at arbitrary relative positions and orientations.
+If both the bodies are axes aligned (for example, collision detection between two axes-aligned bounding boxes), that is, the bodies are just shifted versions of `Std` shapes, or even if their axes only mutually align, then do not pass the relative axes argument to the `is_colliding` function and you will dispatch to faster method.

-The position and axes arguments (whenever present) in the `is_colliding` function are the relative position and orientation of the second shape (second argument) with respect to the frame of reference of the first shape (first argument).
+The position and axes arguments (whenever present) in the `is_colliding` method definitinos refer to the relative position and orientation of the second body (second argument) in the frame of reference of the first body (first argument).
+The decoupling of the shapes of the bodies shapes from their positions and orientations allows us to exploit symmetry and speed up the computation for collision detection and manifold generation for certain common use cases (for example, in the case of collision of two axes-aligned bounding boxes, where you would not pass the relative axes argument to `is_colliding` function).
+We use relative positions and orientations instead of absolute ones in order to make the geometry calculations easier to understand.
+I don't think frame of reference conversions required for this have any significant computational overhead.
+Calculating relative positions is just subtracting two vectors, and calculating relative orientation is pretty cheap too because we already cache `sin(theta)` and `cos(theta)` in the axes objects.

 ### Collision Manifold